- Yuan Shikai, the Kuomintang, the Second Revolution, Failed Dynastic Restoration

 Increasingly debates within China centered on the relative advantages of gradual social reforms versus rapid radical change.
 In contrast to radical thinkers advocating a complete overthrow of Chinese societal norms, pragmatists such as Hu Shu argued for steady change in Chinese society that would be driven by scientific and methodical solutions to specific practical problems.
 This pragmatic, evolutionary method was partially adapted by the KMT.
 Communists, on the other hand, agreed with thinkers such as John Dewey who visited China from 1919 to 1921.
-Dewey argued that China’s 1911 Revolution was failing because it was externally imposed and did not alter the ideas of life – governed by Confucianism – which really controlled society.
+Dewey argued that China’s 1911 Revolution was failing because it was externally imposed and did not alter the norms of Chinese life which were still largely governed by Confucianism.
 Chinese communists interpreted this to mean that China required a complete overhaul of Chinese society and industry.

 Yet, regardless of their approach, most Chinese thinkers of the era recognized the need to adapt foreign ideas creatively to the Chinese experience.
 This was especially true for the Marxists.
 Li Dazhao argued, for instance, that China was being subjugated by foreign imperialists that exploited the Chinese people just as capitalists exploited workers in more developed countries.
 In China, it was often the imperialists who owned the means of production and took the workers’ surplus value.
 Perhaps most critically, if Marxism was to be applied to China, somehow the central role Marxist theory gave to the urban proletariat in revolution would have to evolve.
 China was a country of peasants despite its growing number of urban workers.